|

 A horde of dark warriors, some mounted on huge lizards, had swept

-from the forest and were attempting to cross the natural ditch.
+out of the forest and were attempting to cross the natural ditch.

 With no parapet to protect them, the ordinary men, women and children